 Maintenance

-There is also a condition in insurance policies that requires the premises to be adequately maintained.
-Illegal, non-compliant or poor-quality works could be considered a breach of this obligation.
-If the policyholder suffers a loss that is the result of such works, it is unlikely that their claim would be paid (say, for example, the property was re-wired by someone who was not a qualified and licensed electrician, and this resulted in an electrical fire that impacted the property).
+If the policyholder suffers a loss because of illegal, non-compliant or poor-quality works, this could be considered a breach of their insurance policy obligation to keep their premises adequately maintained.
+As a result, it is unlikely that their claim would be paid (say, for example the property was re-wired by someone who was not a qualified and licensed electrician, and this resulted in an electrical fire that impacted the property).

 A false economy

 Cutting corners to save costs, whether by taking on repairs personally or hiring an unqualified but inexpensive contractor, can quickly become a false economy.
-If something goes wrong and the work is not up to standard, landlords risk facing significant losses that may not be covered by insurance.
+If repairs are carried out by someone unlicensed, it not only increases the risk of faulty work but can also create serious tenant safety risks and hazards.
+As a result, landlords may face:

 Professionals get it wrong too